 Payments Powerhouses: Collaborating with Lau Yin May to Draw a New Blueprint for Customer Experience

-In this episode of Payments Powerhouses, Yin May takes us on a journey through the under-the-radar side of the airline industry, revealing the key elements of a seamless customer experience and the frontiers of innovation that drive Malaysia Airlines’ sustainability goals.
+in this episode ink>3ink> Payments Powerhouses, Yin May takes us on a journey through the under-the-radar side of the airline industry, revealing the key elements of a seamless customer experience and the frontiers of innovation that drive Malaysia Airlines’ sustainability goals.

 Lau Yin May is the Group Chief Marketing and Customer Experience Officer (GCMCEO) of Malaysia Airlines.
 In her 20-year career, she has gained extensive experience in a wide range of fields including aviation, healthcare, education, hospitality, media and advertising.
 She is not only proficient in leadership and business management, but also has deep attainments in business strategy, management consulting, sales and marketing, marketing communications and operations.